Wondertopes: Introduction

 \subsection{Acknowledgements}

-The authors are grateful to Bernd Sturmfels for suggesting this problem, and to Spencer Backman, Melody Chan, Thomas Lam, Chiara Meroni, Arnau Padrol, Roberto Pagaria, Daniel Plaumann, Frank Sottile, Simon Telen, Josephine Yu for useful discussions.
+The authors are grateful to Bernd Sturmfels for suggesting this problem, and to Spencer Backman, Melody Chan, Nick Early, Thomas Lam, Chiara Meroni, Arnau Padrol, Roberto Pagaria, Daniel Plaumann, Frank Sottile, Simon Telen, Josephine Yu for useful discussions.
 The first author is supported by US NSF DMS-2303060.
 The second author is supported by US NSF DMS-2246518.
 The third author is supported by an NSF Graduate Research Fellowship.
+The authors are also grateful to the two anonymous referees for their valuable suggestions.